Covering more than 4.6 million hectares (11.3 million acres), the AWC portfolio represents the largest private conservation estate in Australia.

-- AWC owns and manages more land than any other non-government conservation organisation in Australia.
+- AWC manages more land than any other non-government conservation organisation in Australia.

 - AWC properties are located in key regions including the Kimberley, the Top End, Cape York, Lake Eyre and the southwestern forests.

-- The total AWC estate is nearly half the size of Tasmania or around the same size as Belgium.
+- The total AWC estate is around two thirds of the size of Tasmania or around the same size as Denmark.

 - AWC sanctuaries protect: